WCK Serving Communities Across the Middle East

 How has the peace process affected WCK’s work?

-Progress toward peace does not mean an immediate reduction in need.
-On the contrary, WCK is cooking more meals than ever in Gaza as we await further phases of the peace process and look forward to our teams remaining deeply committed to supporting families as they begin the long road to recovery.
-Even as conditions evolve, the need for reliable food support, local employment, and community-led solutions remains critical.
-WCK will work alongside Palestinian partners to provide meals with dignity, supporting communities not only through crisis, but through recovery and rebuilding as well.
+Progress toward peace in Gaza does not mean an immediate reduction in need.
+On the contrary, prior to this latest closure, WCK was cooking more meals than ever in Gaza as we await further phases of the peace process and look forward to our teams remaining deeply committed to supporting families as they begin the long road to recovery.
+The need for reliable food support, local employment, and community-led solutions remains critical.

 What are the biggest challenges your teams face?

-The environment in Gaza, though improved, remains unpredictable and dangerous.
+The environment in Gaza remains unpredictable.
+Even before the recent escalation of regional conflict, truck flow from Egypt had decreased, meaning our kitchens were receiving fewer supplies than needed to maintain operations at full capacity.
 In addition, fuel supply interruptions that began in late December 2025 pose a serious risk to the preparation and distribution of hot meals and bread.
 Fuel is essential for cooking, bakeries, water systems, and transportation.
 To mitigate this risk, WCK is optimizing fuel use across our operations and securing diverse fuel purveyors to help sustain our response.
-Finally, the fact that many other humanitarian organizations are not permitted to work in Gaza due to the registration process has reduced the number of actors able to respond.

 What is the impact of being able to cook on the WCK team?